 The materials used, and how they stand up to heavy use and intense heat will determine the quality of a charcoal grill.
 Thick materials like cast aluminum, cast iron or heavy ceramic grills are pro-choices for a top-of-the-line grill.

 Not looking for high end at a high price?
 Porcelain-coated and chrome-plated will do the job for less, but these thinner materials will not necessarily stand up to intensive use over time.

 Who or how many are you grilling for?

-Think about how much space you need on the grill for cooking and also how much space you have to store and operate a grill.
+Think about how much cooking space you need on the grill and also how much space you have to store and operate a grill.

 If you but too small, you might occasionally struggle to feed large numbers.
 But if you buy too big unnecessarily, you will use more fuel unnecessarily.

 If you’re already a pro at taming the flame, great.
 You can handle quirks and inconsistencies with temperature.
 But for many, assurance that the grill will respond to your touch and maintain steady heat when necessary is a huge bonus.

 The design of some grills will give you more assistance with this than others.
 And many models feature a built-in thermometer.